-From Don Jackson and Helen Rodd:
+From Asher Cutter and Helen Rodd:

-We are very pleased to welcome you to the Graduate Department of Ecology and Evolutionary Biology (EEB) at the University of Toronto.
-We hope that your graduate experience here will be scientifically challenging and exciting, and that you will find worthy mentors and collaborators, and lasting friends among the faculty and your fellow students.
-This is a great department and we urge you to get involved in the life of the department to help to make it an even more lively and interesting place.
-We look forward to meeting and interacting with you soon.
+Welcome to the Graduate Department of Ecology and Evolutionary Biology (EEB) at the University of Toronto!
+We hope that your graduate studies will be scientifically challenging and exciting, that you will experience worthy mentors and collaborators, and that you will build lasting friendships among faculty and fellow students.
+We are very proud of our department, in large part due to our community of outstanding students like you.
+We urge you to become involved in the life of our EEB department to help to make it an even more lively and interesting place.
+We look forward to meeting and interacting with you soon!